 There has been a never-ending debate on what is the best baby registry out there.
 You have probably read several moms advising to register here because of this and that, or some moms warning you not to register here or there because of blah blah blah.

-One solution to probably end the “best baby registry debate” is to know exactly what exactly to put or not to put on the registry.
-Once parents know, they can make narrow down their list and take it with them while they research online for the cheapest price of the items.
+One solution to probably end the "best baby registry debate" is to know what exactly to put or not to put on the registry.
+Once parents know, they can make narrow down their list and take it with them while they research online for the lowest price of the items.

 It also helps if shipping and returns are free.
 You will never know when you need to return an item.

 Regardless of where you end up registering, customer service always changes.
-Some online feedbacks about a bad customer service happened four years ago.
+Some online feedbacks about a lousy customer service happened four years ago.
 For all you know, the employee is no longer working for that company, hence, a different experience with customer service.

-1. The Amazon Baby Registry
+1. Baby Registry* with Amazon (*affiliate link)

 2. The Babies "R" Us Baby Registry